c4lliope/rfcs/038-resource-prototypes/proposal.md

 The `put` handler will be invoked with user-provided configuration and arbitrary bits.

 A `MessageResponse` must be emitted for all versions that have been created/updated.

-Each version will be recorded as an output of the build.
+When a `put` step is used in a build plan, each version emitted will be recorded as an output of the build.

 When executing a `put` step for a resource implemented by a prototype, Concourse will no longer automatically execute a `get` step.
 Instead, a `get`